 What Happens During the Test?

 After cleaning the skin on part of your arm, a technician will insert a needle into one of your veins.
-He may wrap an elastic band around the upper part of your arm to make that vein easier to find.
+They may wrap an elastic band around the upper part of your arm to make that vein easier to find.

 Once enough blood goes into a tube, the technician will take off the band, pull out the needle, and stop the bleeding with a cotton ball or bandage.
-He’ll label the tube of blood, and it will be sent to a lab.
+They’ll label the tube of blood, and it will be sent to a lab.

 With any blood test, you may feel:

 If you've had dialysis, it may affect your phosphate levels, as can some medicines.
 Some things you eat and drink might have an effect, too, so check with your doctor about whether avoid these before the test:

 - Beans (many different kinds)